python/devguide/triage/triaging.rst

 Checklist for Triaging
 ======================

+* Read the initial message and the comments.
 * Check that the title is reasonably concise, while including enough specifics so that those scanning the list of issues can quickly identify its topic.
 * For pull requests, ensure that the corresponding issue is added before the title (``gh-NNNNN: ...``).
-* Read the initial message and the comments.
 * Set all the relevant :ref:`labels <gh-labels>`.
-* Where appropriate, set the :guilabel:`Assignees`,
+* Where appropriate, set the :guilabel:`Assignees`, :guilabel:`Reviewers`,
-  :guilabel`Reviewers`, and :guilabel:`Project` fields.
+  :guilabel:`Project` fields, and possibly @mention relevant people.
 * You might also leave a brief comment about the proposed next action needed.
   If there is a long message list, a summary can be very helpful.
 * If instead the issue is invalid (can't reproduce, duplicate, etc.),